 After exploring the other three complexes, one can enter the main Humayun’s Tomb.
 The tomb has 2 entry gates, but only the west gate is open for visitors.
 Humayun’s Tomb is a fine example of a well-planned Mughal Charbagh.
 The Garden is divided into 4 parts, where each part is further divided into 8 sections.
 In the center, stands on a square platform, the majestic Humayun’s Tomb.
 Though the structure appears to be a square from a distance, upon closer observation one realizes that the Tomb is actually an octagon.
 The southern gate of this complex is most interesting with a small compound attached to it.

 The compound is closed for the public as ASI uses it to store material used to maintain the lawns.
 It also has a small mosque with graves built with grey stone.
 In the southeast corner of the lawns, is situated Barber’s Tomb.
 People say that he was the loyal barber of Humayun.
 However, it cannot be said with 100% surety that he was the same person.
 The Barber’s Tomb contains two graves, probably of a barber and his wife.

 Towards north and east, we have beautiful pavilions, one touching the Yamuna.
-Other having a huge well which might have had a Persian wheel in the past to lift water.
+Other having a huge well that might have had a Persian wheel in the past to lift water.
 And circulate for the garden fountains.
 Garden of Humayun’s Tomb has the earliest reference to water harvesting in Delhi.